eleKit/the-last-drop/README.md

 Help the drop its duty!

-Game description: The Last Drop is a mix between puzzle and platformer, it uses the giroscope to control a drop falling from the sky.
-Save the last drop to save the forest.
+Game description: The Last Drop is a mix between puzzle and platformer, this game exploits the giroscope of common smartphones to control the last drop falling from the sky.
+You should save the drop from obstacles and danger to save the forest.

 Game prototype developed for Videogame Design and Programming course at Politecnico di Milano